larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 ```

 # Conclusion
- After this review of the data it’s obvious that the Irving area is incomplete, though I believe it has been well cleaned for the purposes of this exercise.
-It interests me to notice a fair amount of GPS data makes it into OpenStreetMap.org on account of users’ efforts, whether by scripting a map editing bot or otherwise.
-With a rough GPS data processor in place and working together with a more robust data processor similar to data.pyI think it would be possible to input a great amount of cleaned data to OpenStreetMap.org.
+After cleaning the OSM data of Irving, Texas, it was clear that the area I chosen for this project is incomplete.
+However, it’s exciting to see contributors continue to grow year over year.
+Also, I believe it has been well cleaned for the purposes of this exercise.
+During the cleaning process, I programmatically cleaned up inconsistent street types and abbreviated street names.
+Next, I iteratively wrote the cleaned OSM data to CSV files before loading the files into a SQL database.
+Finally, I wrote database queries to review statistical information as well as understand the structure of the data set.
+A suggestion for improving the data and its analysis is to ensure accurate data is being entered by contributors.
+In addition, for data consistency and integrity, I believe OSM should implement data quality rules that restrict what data can be entered.
+Overall, this was a very challenging and fun assignment.